hannajonathan/hpg/README.md

 by the *HPG* implementation of *Kokkos* types and concepts.
 However, if direct access to the *Kokkos* kernels is desired, the header `hpg_impl.h` may be used.

-## Getting help

-A Google Chat room exists for discussion of *HPG*.
-If you wish to be invited, please send your request to mpokorny at nrao dot edu.